-Russian media: Ex-Soviet leader Mikhail Gorbachev dead at 91
+Mikhail Gorbachev, who steered Soviet breakup, dead at 91

 There was little in Gorbachev’s childhood to hint at the pivotal role he would play on the world stage.
 On many levels, he had a typical Soviet upbringing in a typical Russian village.
 But it was a childhood blessed with unusual strokes of good fortune.

 Mikhail Sergeyevich Gorbachev was born March 2, 1931, in the village of Privolnoye in southern Russia.
-Both his grandfathers were peasants, collective farm chairmen and members of the Communist Party, as was his father.
+Both of his grandfathers were peasants, collective farm chairmen and members of the Communist Party, as was his father.

 Despite stellar party credentials, Gorbachev’s family did not emerge unscathed from the terror unleashed by Soviet dictator Josef Stalin: Both grandfathers were arrested and imprisoned for allegedly anti-Soviet activities.